Is Health Insurance Required By Law?

 Exceptions to the Individual Mandate

-While the individual mandate was in effect, there were certain exceptions and exemptions that individuals could qualify for.
+While the individual mandate was in effect, individuals could qualify for certain exceptions and exemptions.
 These exceptions included:

 1. Financial hardship: Individuals who experienced financial difficulties that prevented them from obtaining health insurance coverage could be exempt from the individual mandate.